 A well-established social dialogue improves the functioning of companies and reduces the risk of conflict.
 Involving employees in the development and implementation of their own working conditions increases their satisfaction, well-being, motivation, loyalty and performance.

 3.1.
-We make employees’ health and workplace safety a priority
+We value employees’ health and well-being, and make workplace safety a priority.

-3.2.
-We aspire to ensure equal opportunities and fair treatment of all employees, and promote diversity and inclusion
+3.3.
+We offer equal opportunities and fair treatment of all employees and promote diversity and inclusion.

 Good manufacturing processes are the starting point for the development of products with a high level of safety and a good environmental profile.
 The benefits for companies of high-quality processes and products are significant – not only in relation to consumer satisfaction and protection, but also in terms of financial savings and competitive advantage.